SamuelDAlencar/RESTs/README.md

 ## ✅ Status

 *Front-end:*
-  - x] Responsive login page and email and password fields
+  - [x] Responsive login page and email and password fields
   - [x] Responsive registration page with email, password and user fields
-  - x] User and restaurant routes created
+  - [x] User and restaurant routes created
-  - Responsive home page listing all available restaurants in the bank
+  - [x] Responsive home page listing all available restaurants in the bank
   - [x] Styling of the restaurants in the home page
-  - x] Option to filter the restaurants through the search field (search by restaurant name, name or description of a dish)
+  - [x] Option to filter the restaurants through the search field (search by restaurant name, name or description of a dish)
-  - x] Restaurant's information screen accessible through a click on the restaurant's card
+  - [x] Restaurant's information screen accessible through a click on the restaurant's card
-  - x] Restaurant information screen showing the name, address and phone number of the restaurant, as well as the list of menu items (with name, description and price)
+  - [x] Restaurant information screen showing the name, address and phone number of the restaurant, as well as the list of menu items (with name, description and price)
-  - x] Option in the navigation bar that allows the user to return to the "home".
+  - [x] Option in the navigation bar that allows the user to return to the "home".
-  - x] Option in the navigation bar that allows the user to log off from the application
+  - [x] Option in the navigation bar that allows the user to log off from the application
   - [ ] Tests of the "login" page
   - [ ] Tests of the "register" page
   - [ ] Tests of the "home" page